JAlcocerT/JAlcocerT/content/blog/aigen-design-blender.md

 Library & Editor: Motion Canvas offers two main parts:

-1. Library (written in TypeScript): This library allows you to write animation code using generators, providing a structured approach for creating animations.
+1. Library (written in TS): This library allows you to write animation code using generators, providing a structured approach for creating animations.
 2. Web-based Editor: This editor provides a real-time preview of your animations as you write the code.

 Animation with Canvas API: Motion Canvas leverages the Canvas API, a built-in functionality of web browsers that allows for dynamic manipulation of graphics.